 About the BCFM’s Family Medicine Exam for Board Certification

-The examination offered by the Board of Certification in Family Medicine (BCFM) is a clinically based, written test designed to allow a Family Medicine specialist to demonstrate his or her proficiency in the core competencies required to provide the finest care possible.
+The Board of Certification in Family Medicine (BCFM) is a Member Board of the American Board of Physician Specialties® (ABPS), one of three nationally distinguished physician board certifying bodies.
+The examination offered by the BCFM is a clinically based, written test designed to allow a family medicine specialist to demonstrate his or her proficiency in the core competencies required to provide the finest care possible.

 An outline of 33 Family Medicine subject areas covered on the certification examination is available here to help candidates prepare.
 Candidates should review this outline carefully and focus their study efforts accordingly.
 The percentage of questions drawn from a particular subject area conveys the relative importance of each area of the examination.
 The Family Medicine subject areas most represented are: